The Mixos manual

 Decals

 Decals stamp an image — a logo, a sticker, a sign, a label — onto the surface without committing it to the texture.
-Add a decal from your own image or generate one from a prompt, then move, rotate and scale it on the model until it sits right.
-Each decal is its own layer, so you can blend it, mask it and reorder it like everything else.
+Choose Decal from the add-layer menu (or press D) and pick your own image, or generate one from a prompt in the Library's Generate tab; then move, rotate and scale it on the model with the on-mesh handles until it sits right.
+A small toolbar lets you lock the aspect ratio while scaling, restore the image's ratio, or reset the transform.

 Note

 Decals project onto the surface, so they wrap around curves and follow the model rather than floating flat.
-Edit a decal at any time by selecting its layer.
+Each decal is its own layer, so you can blend it, mask it and reorder it like everything else — and edit it at any time by selecting its layer.

 AI tools